10 laws of UX you need to know

 Ok, so we kind of made this one up, there is no Law of Magic, but the core principle is sound.
 If you are a founder designing your SaaS app for an emerging niche, be sure to remove unnecessary complexity for your users by making use of Uizard’s AI design features.

 Whether you start from scratch with your web or app design or use a Uizard template as a launchpad, Uizard’s AI features will ensure you are eliminating a lot of the common UX/UI issues you commonly see out in the real world.
-You can generate text using Text Assistant; import screenshots of tried and tested websites or apps with Screenshot Scanner; you can even import themes from images or the URL of your favorite site!
+You can generate text using Text Assistant, import screenshots of tried and tested websites or apps with Screenshot Scanner, you can even generate a UI design from a text prompt with Uizard Autodesigner!

 Uizard hack: Isn’t it obvious?
-Sign up to Uizard for free and join the magical design revolution!
+Sign up to Uizard and join the magical design revolution!